-The ACUS Chairman is appointed for a five-year term by the President with the advice and consent of the Senate.
-Among his or her duties, the Chairman appoints Public Members (with the consent of the Council), initiates and oversees research studies designed to result in ACUS recommendations, and presides at meetings of the Council and plenary sessions.
-The Chairman also oversees the staff of ACUS and, together with the staff, constitutes the Office of the Chairman.
-During a vacancy in the office, the Vice Chairman exercises the Chairman's powers.
-Currently, Matthew L. Wiener serves as ACUS Vice Chairman and acting agency head.
-On August 4, 2021, the President announced Mr. Andrew Fois as the nominee for ACUS Chairman.
-Mr. Fois' nomination is currently awaiting Senate confirmation.
+The ACUS Chair is appointed for a five-year term by the President with the advice and consent of the Senate (PAS).
+Among his or her duties, the Chair appoints Public Members (with the consent of the Council), initiates and oversees research studies designed to result in ACUS recommendations, and presides at meetings of the Council and plenary sessions.
+The Chair also oversees the staff of ACUS and, together with the staff, constitutes the Office of the Chair.
+During a vacancy in the office, the Vice Chair exercises the Chair's powers.
+Currently, Mr. Andrew Fois serves as ACUS Chair.
+Mr. Fois was confirmed by the United States Senate on May 26, 2022.